The Western Union Company (WU): Lucky investors are lined up for success

-Let’s start up with the current stock price of The Western Union Company (WU), which is $15.84 to be very precise.
-The Stock rose vividly during the last session to $16.225 after opening rate of $16.17 while the lowest price it went was recorded $15.84 before closing at $16.16.Recently in News on August 23, 2022, Western Union in Mali Reactivates Money Transfer Services to and from ECOWAS Countries.
+The Western Union Company (WU) is priced at $15.00 after the most recent trading session.
+At the very opening of the session, the stock price was $15.14 and reached a high price of $15.19, prior to closing the session it reached the value of $14.98.
+The stock touched a low price of $14.97.Recently in News on August 23, 2022, Western Union in Mali Reactivates Money Transfer Services to and from ECOWAS Countries.
 Western Union today announced that it has relaunched money transfer services for customers in Mali seeking to send and receive money from the Economic Community of West African States (ECOWAS).
 The move reinforces Western Union’s commitment to Mali and to enabling cross-border money movement for customers in the country.
 You can read further details here

 3 Tiny Stocks Primed to Explode